ak1394/react-native-tts/README.md

 ### Set default Pitch

 Sets default pitch.
 The pitch parameter is a float where where 1.0 is a normal pitch.
-On iOS min pitch is 0.5 and max pitch is 2.0
+On iOS min pitch is 0.5 and max pitch is 2.0.
+On Windows, min pitch is 0.0 and max pitch is 2.0.

 ```js
 Tts.setDefaultPitch(1.5);